bublint/UVBatcher/README.md

 ## License
 This project is licensed under the MIT License.
 ## About
 I developed UVBatcher to speed up my XR development workflow when dealing with geometry originating from CAD software like Solidworks and NX.
-I use a batch export script in 3DS Max to seperate large parasolids into a bunch of individual fbx files so that the Smart UV Project operation has the best shot at generating clean UVs.
+I use a batch export script in 3DS Max to separate large parasolids into a bunch of individual fbx files so that the Smart UV Project operation has the best shot at generating clean UVs.
 Ultimately I still sometimes need to manually fix topology and UV maps for certain meshes, but this gives me a fast way to reach a good starting place for unwieldy files.